 In addition, middle managers often work in silos and feel isolated from one another when they would benefit from working together to coordinate processes and to support each other.

-What’s more the ‘middle manager’ not only has to be an expert in their field but they must also get on with everybody in their workplace and in particular with their team members, bringing out the best in each.
+What’s more, the ‘middle manager’ not only has to be an expert in their field but they must also get on with everybody in their workplace and in particular with their team members, bringing out the best in each.
 As we all know, teams lie at the heart of an organisation and without well-functioning teams, no work gets done, no product is produced.

-Intellect vs emotional intelligence
+Intellect versus emotional intelligence

-In reality, middle managers get recruited because of their particular expertise rather than their level of people skills and ‘emotional intelligence’, a term coined by psychologist David Goleman, whose book of the same name, published in 1996, was an instant bestseller and continues to be standard text.
+In reality, middle managers get recruited because of their particular expertise rather than their level of people skills and ‘emotional intelligence’, a term coined by psychologist David Goleman, whose book of the same name, published in 1996, was an instant bestseller and continues to be a standard text.

 To be emotionally intelligent, Goleman proposes that we have to learn and develop four core skills.
 These can be learned by anyone: